Bettyshen/ClusterDemo/README.md

 ![Choose specific path to create a job](ComposeJob.png)

 3. In the job composer, type in the path in the **Source Path**, where all your data, R script, and bash script are stored.
-Below, type in the name of the bash script in the **Script Name**.
+Below, type in the name of the bash script (ends with `.sh`) in the **Script Name**.

 ![Job specification](Jobpath.png)